Dibyo10/Freelance/README.md

 ## 📦 Features

-- ✅ Custom-trained on client’s fundraising PDFs and DOCX files
+- ✅ RAG-based answering on client’s fundraising PDFs and DOCX files
 - ✅ Chat history memory with context-aware answers
 - ✅ Vector search using **FAISS** and **OpenAIEmbeddings**
 - ✅ Fallback logic to GPT if vector search is vague